apache/echarts-doc/en/option/component/axis-common.md

 Settings related to axis tick.

 ##${prefix} show(boolean) = ${defaultShow|default(true)}

-Whether to show the axis tick.
+Set this to `false` to prevent the axis tick from showing.

 ##${prefix} alignWithLabel(boolean) = false
 Align axis tick with label, which is available only when `boundaryGap` is set to be `true` in category axis.
 See the following picture: